abilandz/ALICE_Germany/README.md

 **Submission to the DPG website:**

 1. Create directly on the DPG website a dummy author list for ALICE Germany Collaboration, merely to obtain the modification key for it (received via email)
-2. In the final version of file "DPG_format.tex" inject an \scKey{...} with the key for modifications within curly braces, somewhere within the \begin-\end-block
+2. In the final version of file "DPG_format.tex" inject an \scKey{...} with the key for modifications within curly braces, somewhere **within** the \begin{...} and \end{...} block
-3. Update on the DPG website the dummy author list with "DPG_format.tex" edited as in Step 2 above
+3. Update on the DPG website the dummy author list with "DPG_format.tex" edited as in Step 2 above &mdash;  go to the Abstract submission, and the relevant section to upload modified LaTeX file this way is entitled _"Alternative 1: Restore an already filled form"_
 4. For any future update of "DPG_format.tex" follow the same procedure, just modification key will need to be updated